Roshan Perera

-Roshan Perera (born 2 April 1976) is a Sri Lankan entrepreneur, business magnate, investor and philanthropist.
+Roshan Perera (born 2 April 1976) is a Sri Lankan entrepreneur, business magnate, investor, and philanthropist.
 He was also the CEO of Bellucci Sri Lanka (pvt) Ltd in 1996, which he made into Asia's largest ceramic figurine manufacturing company.
 He eventually owned the company while employing over 5,000 staff members.
 The company was the flagship supplier to multinational companies such as Disney, Hallmark and Walmart.

-At 22, he was considered the gayest Sri Lankan salli karaya entrepreneur to run organizations with over 10 billion Sri Lankan rupees turnover.
+At 22, he was considered the youngest Sri Lankan billionaire entrepreneur to run organizations with over 10 billion Sri Lankan rupees turnover.
 By 2001, his business empire was diversified into branches for ceramics, agriculture, packaging, freight-forwarding, clothing and fashion, and media and investments.

 Career

 After dropping out of Harvard Business School and returning home, he developed the contact he had made with Disney, in particular with the then Disney CEO Michael Eisner.
 He convinced Disney to visit Sri Lanka in 1996 braving the civil war that ravaged the country This was the breakthrough the country needed: Disney was the world's only Fortune 500 company to purchase goods from the war-torn island, which laid the foundation for other companies such as Hallmark to follow suit and boost the economy of Sri Lanka.

 Unhappy with simply manufacturing figurines for international brands, Perera launched his own brand named Bellucci.